anton-k/haskell-wushu-panda/01-pomodoro/README.md

 ![Pomodoro pic](https://github.com/anton-k/haskell-wushu-panda/blob/main/img/pomodoro-2.png)

-as we are wushu pandas we are happy to be always on time. and exercise regulary.
+as we are wushu pandas we are happy to be always on time and exercise regularly.
 Pomodoro technique is a key to our mastery.
 In this chapter we will build a pomodoro timer and learn handful of tricks.
 We are going to learn how to:

-* init project with stack and common lines to work with the haskell project like a pro
+* Initialise project with stack and common lines to work with the Haskell project like a pro
 * create command line utilities
 * use libraries
 * how to show nice progress bars